qiskit-community/qiskit-experiments/CONTRIBUTING.md

 the qiskit-experiments git repository then run `git remote add upstream https://github.com/Qiskit/qiskit-experiments` and `git fetch upstream` before building.

-To build release notes and API docs without executing the Jupyter cells in the `.rst` files, which is a relatively slow process, you can run
+There are a few other build options available:

-    tox -edocsnorst
+* `tox -edocs-minimal`: build documentation without executing Jupyter code cells

-instead.
+* `tox -edocs-parallel`: do a full build with multiprocessing (may crash on Macs)

 ### Adding deprecation warnings